 GRA Certification

-Each piece of Oralis jewellery is manufactured to the industry's highest standards and made with responsibly sourced, tarnish free gold vermeil sterling silver and moissanite gems certified by Oralis.
+Each piece of Oralis jewellery is manufactured to the industry's highest standards and made with responsibly sourced, tarnish free gold vermeil sterling silver and moissanite diamonds certified by Oralis.
 Every detail celebrates sustainability and craftsmanship, offering a piece as meaningful as it is stunning - perfect for those who wear their values as beautifully as their jewellery.

 What is GRA Certification?

-GRA Certification refers to the Gemological Research Association certification, which is a process of grading and certifying gemstones, including natural diamonds, lab grown diamonds and moissanite, based on their quality and authenticity.
+GRA Certification refers to the Gemological Research Association certification, which is a process of grading and certifying gemstones, including natural diamonds, lab grown diamonds and moissanite diamonds, based on their quality and authenticity.
 The certification process involves assessing a variety of factors, including color, clarity, cut, carat weight, and other unique attributes of the gemstone.

-GRA is known for offering independent gemological analysis and grading reports which can be found in the certificates provided with each Oralis jewellery.
+GRA is known for offering independent gemological analysis and grading reports which can be found in the certificates provided with Oralis jewellery.
 GRA’s certification is recognized in the gemstone industry as it ensures the authenticity and quality of the gemstone, helping buyers make informed purchasing decisions.

-What is Moissanite?
+What is a Moissanite Diamond?

-Moissanite is a gemstone born from the stars.
+Moissanite diamond is a gemstone born from the stars.
 It was first discovered in 1893 by a French scientist named Henri Moissan, who later won the Nobel Prize in Chemistry.
 He discovered particles of the gem that would eventually bear his name in Arizona, in a crater created by a meteorite that fell to Earth.
-He initially thought that he had found diamonds, but later determined that the crystals were composed of silicon carbide.
+He initially thought that he had found diamonds, but later determined that the crystals were mostly composed of silicon carbide.

 Comparison to Natural Diamonds

-Moissanite Gemstones:
+Moissanite Diamonds:

 -